saahilanande/starter-portfolio/content/post/titanic/index.md

 [Scroll down to view the relevant code snippets, or click here to view the notebook on Kaggle](https://www.kaggle.com/saahilanande/saahildataminingprojecttutorial)

-#### My Contribution :
+#### My Contribution and changes:

-After the first submission of the default code provided by Kaggle I obtained a score of 0.775.
+After the first submission of the default code provided by Kaggle, I obtained a score of 0.77511.
 To figure out how I could improve this performance I decided to look at other submissions in the competition and browse the web.
-While doing so I came across [Ken Jee's tutorial on youtube.](https://www.youtube.com/watch?v=I3FBJdiExcg&list=WL&index=1&ab_channel=KenJee) After going through the tutorial I realized I should explore the data and find out if there are any Null values.
-On doing so I found the category 'Age' had quite a few missing values.
-I then plotted the values of the category 'Age' on a histogram to see if the values are well-distributed or skewed to one side.
-On observing the histogram, I realised the values are fairly distributed and hence, I can use the mean of 'Age' to replace the missing values.
-I then decided to run the model on this updated data.
-But to my dismay I found that the new score was 0.77272, which was lower than the previous score.
+While doing so I came across [Ken Jee's tutorial on youtube.](https://www.youtube.com/watch?v=I3FBJdiExcg&list=WL&index=1&ab_channel=KenJee).
+After going through the tutorial and other submissions I realize that dealing with the null values in the data set could significantly improve the score of the submission, So I explore the data set further and found out that the columns which have Null values were (1)'Age', (2)'Cabin' and (3)'Embarked'.
+After checking the data type and what value does each category have, I followed the key things taught in the data mining basics, how to replace the missing values.

-In my next attempt to increase the score I thought of using a different model for prediction.
-After seeing fair results with the K Nearest Neighbors (KNN) model in [Ken Jee's Kaggle notebook ](https://www.kaggle.com/kenjee/titanic-project-example) I decided to implement it in my notebook.
-But this time again I noticed a further decrease in my score getting a score of 0.72727.
-So i attempted to adjust the parameters of KNN model, adjusting n-neighbors=3 which caused a further dip in my score fetching me a 0.70574.

-Hoping to get better results, I tried using a Support Vector Machine algorithm (SVC in SKLearn), this time getting an even lower score of 0.66267!
-In another attempt I tried to implement the Voting Classifier on the Random Forest Classifier, KNN, and SVM models.
-Doing this got me an increase in my score, getting me 0.77272 which was still lower than the first submission.

-So, I went back to the data to explore a little more.
-I replaced the one missing null value in the 'Fare' attribute.
-Plotting a histogram of the fare attribute revealed that the data was skewed to one side and therefore needed to be normalised.
-I then created a new attribute named 'norm_fare' and added the normalised values of the fare to it.
-I added 'norm_fare' to the list of features to train the data.
-I chose Random Forest Classifier as the model this time since it fetched the best results.
-On running the model this time, I was finally able to increase my score to 0.78468.
+Since the data type of 'Age' was float I decided to take the mean of the entire column and replace the missing values of age with the mean of the age.
+Since the data type of 'Embarked' was object and only 2 values were missing I replaced the missing value with the most repeated value in that category which was 'S'.
+Now in the column Cabin, the data type was object and there were lots of missing values so I decided to not include that feature in the random forest classifier.

+Similarly, i explored the test data set for Null values and found out that the columns which have Null value were (1)'Age', (2)'Cabin' and (3)'Fair'.
+For 'Age' I chose to replace the missing value with Mean and since there was only 1 missing value for 'Fair' i decided to replace the missing value with the mode.
+After running the model with this change and submitting it I was able to increase my score to 0.78708.
 A small change in score but I did learn from it nevertheless.